Back to Guides

 QR code won't scan after printing

 Increase contrast by painting recesses or using contrasting materials.
-Ensure module size is at least 1mm.
+Ensure QR square size is at least 1mm.

 Details are lost during printing